evanofslack/pyminion/README.md

 ```
 ### Creating Bots

 Defining new bots is relatively straightforward.
-Just inherit from the `Bot` class and implement play and buy strategies in the `action_priority` and `buy_priority` methods respectively.
+Inherit from the `Bot` class and implement play and buy strategies in the `action_priority` and `buy_priority` methods respectively.

 For example, here is a simple big money + smithy bot: